TiddlyWiki/tiddlywiki.com/README.md

 Prerequisites
 -------------

+Ensure that you have downloaded and installed TiddlyWiki as described at https://github.com/TiddlyWiki/tiddlywiki

 You need perl to build tiddlywiki.com.
 If you do not have it installed, it can be downloaded [here](http://www.perl.org/get.html).

 You need to set up `ginsu`.
 Copy the `ginsu` script file to somewhere that is on your path.
 Edit this file according to the instructions in the file.

+You need to set up the `tiddler2tid`.
+Copy the `tiddler2tid` script file to somewhere that is on your path.

 Building tiddlywiki.com
 -----------------------

-First ensure that you have downloaded and installed TiddlyWiki as described at https://github.com/TiddlyWiki/tiddlywiki

 Pull down the tiddlywiki.com content form TiddlySpace by invoking the `pull.sh` script: